-Although the Affordable Care Act--also known as the ACA or "Obamacare"--was signed into law just over five years ago, and its first enrollment period kicked off in 2013, a number of myths and misunderstandings continue to hound this controversial and often confusing piece of legislation.
+Although the Affordable Care Act, or "Obamacare," was signed into law in 2009, several myths and misunderstandings continue to hound this controversial and often confusing piece of legislation.

-Also responsible for many of the misconceptions that are mentioned below is the fact that "health costs and the cost of health insurance have been rising for years," Plymell says.
+Another factor fueling Obamacare misconceptions is the fact that "health costs and the cost of health insurance have been rising for years," Plymell says.

 Add to that all of the "interconnected reasons, [like] the economy, society, medical practice patterns, agricultural policies, business policies, working environments, [and] rural versus urban issues," and you've got a situation that's so complicated that, as Plymell puts it, "it's easier to point at the ACA as the scapegoat for many problems in the health care industry."

 For the record, Plymell considers the following to be the three biggest misunderstandings currently intertwined with this legislation:

 - The ACA is eliminating all plans

 - It's also driving up the costs of health insurance for fewer benefits (or less coverage)

 - Everyone has to change insurance plans as a result of Obamacare

 While you can keep your current plan, you're also free to compare health insurance plans and pick the one with the coverage you need.
 You may discover that switching to a carrier with lower rates can save you a bundle without sacrificing quality.